Author and Model Elizabeth Pipko: “It is beyond heartbreaking to imagine someone not having a…

 Author and Model Elizabeth Pipko: “It is beyond heartbreaking to imagine someone not having a… was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.

 Marco is the Founder of Derhy Enterprises, a boutique international consulting firm.
-Derhy Enterprises aids with the management and growth of businesses, particularly for celebrities and public figures. ❖ He is an author, has more than 19 years in the publishing industry, and has created many unique series that highlight the empowering lessons learned from the experiences of high-profile entrepreneurs and public figures. a “Positive” Influencer. ❖ Inspired mini-movement among many writers, with scores of writers worldwide profiling inspiring people to share their positive, empowering, and actionable stories. ❖ He is also known as an entrepreneur with a passion for humanitarian aid.
-Produced Films and successful Charity Events. ❖ Currently, Marco in pre-producing with films/TV shows and Recently Published "Heroes Of The Opioid Crisis" #1 Series book and few more (as we speak) Traveled the world, and lives in Los Angeles.
+He is an author, has more than 19 years in the publishing industry, and has created many unique series that highlight the empowering lessons learned from the experiences of high-profile entrepreneurs and public figures.
+His latest book "Heroes Of The Opioid Crisis" is available on Amazon.